d0tTino/finance-engine/docs/base-rate-engine.md

 # Base Rate Engine

 The base rate engine estimates outside-view probabilities using historical resolution data.
 It fits monotonic isotonic regression models for each category and reports calibrated probabilities with Wilson score intervals.
+Historical rows are first mapped into the horizon buckets declared in `fe/base_rates/taxonomy.yaml`, ensuring that both prior estimation and Brier-score evaluations respect the taxonomy's time scopes.

 ## CLI